-Pete Carroll: Jamal Adams out for Seahawks’ opener, Devon Witherspoon could miss
+Pete Carroll: Jamal Adams will miss Seahawks’ opener, while Devon Witherspoon could be out

 The Seahawks also used veteran Artie Burns at nickel in the preseason finale against Green Bay.
 Burns was re-signed to the practice squad this week and he could be elevated for games that Witherspoon is out to add depth at that spot.

 Seattle could also potentially use Michael Jackson or Tre Brown — competing for the left cornerback spot — at nickel, depending on who loses that battle.
 Brown has appeared to be in the lead after a strong preseason.
 Brown has had some snaps at nickel in practices and might be likelier to play there if Seattle went that route.
+Love also has experience playing nickel.

 But the most logical option, given his experience there a year ago and usage in practice, would be Bryant.